 - I don’t mow the grass every time it starts to grow again.

-- I don’t run to the grocery store every time the ketchup bottle gets a little low.
+- I don’t run to the grocery store the second the ketchup bottle gets a little low.

 - And I (definitely) don’t wash my car every single time it rains.